 Greenbelts & Trails

-Both lake trails are composed of sustainable stamped concrete and decomposed granite surfaces that are easy on the earth and runners’ joints.
-The Colony Shoreline Trail spans 3.5 miles with open views of the waterfront and plenty of vibrant butterflies bustling through the wildflowers.
-Take a walk or jog along The Tribute Shoreline Trail and you may be lucky enough to see native critters roaming near the 3.11-mile route.
-Learn more about the native species living inside the adjacent wildlife habitat area through interpretive signage along the trails.
+Both lake trails are composed of sustainable stamped concrete and decomposed granite surfaces that are easy on the earth and runnersโ joints.
+The Colony Shoreline Trail spans 3.5 miles with open views of the waterfront and plenty of vibrant wildlife bustling through the wildflowers.
+Take a walk or jog along The Tribute Shoreline Trail, and you may be lucky enough to see native critters roaming near the 3.11-mile route.
+Learn more about the native species living within the adjacent wildlife habitat area through interpretive signage along the trails.

 Nature Conservation & Native Species

 The north-central region of Texas is home to several herbivorous mammals that graze on prairie grasses.
-Some of the most common herbivores in The Colony include the black-tailed jackrabbit, eastern cottontail and whitetail deer.
+Some of the most common in The Colony include the black-tailed jackrabbit, eastern cottontail and whitetail deer.
 There are also many species of carnivorous mammals.
-Bobcats, coyotes and grey foxes are typically visible while hunting prey in tall grasses.
+Bobcats, coyotes and grey foxes may be spotted hunting prey in tall grasses.
 Bird watchers can scope out countless smaller species and birds of prey, ranging from the red-tailed hawk to the northern harrier raptor.
-Keep your eyes peeled for the locals’ favorite bird, Tina the Turkey, known to roam around town.
-In the wetlands, wildlife watchers may see American beavers, raccoons, Virginia opossums as well as a range of toads and turtles.
+In the wetlands, wildlife watchers may see American beavers, raccoons, Virginia opossums and a range of toads and turtles.

 One thought